JosselinTD/promise-exercise-one/README.md

 ```
 Here we tell to Coderpower this exercise allows the file `addition.js` located in `./sources/` *(path must be relative to the root directory)* to be edited by the developers.

-We will then ensure that the written tests still pass after developers submit their changes to this file.
+We will then ensure that written tests still pass after developers submit their changes to the files.